richardschoen/commonpowerup2023/remotedatabaseaccess/readme.md

 The QCUSTCDT table must exist.
 Use QIWS/QCUSTCDT as a model for the MariaDB table.

 # Python and RPG Command Line Database Access Samples

+## JSONCUST1R - Run Query with MARIADBCLI and Consume JSON Results
+This sample uses a Python command line interface embedded within a CL command to call Python code to read data via SQL from a MariaDB database to JSON.
+The data gets written to an IFS file in JSON format.
+Then the JSON is consumed using the YAJL JSON functions.